GuanceCloud/datakit/internal/export/doc/en/inputs/pinpoint.md

     -jar /path_to_your_app.jar
 ```

-Datakit link data follows the OpenTracing protocol.
-A link in Datakit is concatenated through a simple parent-child (the child span stores the id of the parent span) structure and each span corresponds to a function call.
+DataKit link data follows the OpenTracing protocol.
+A link in DataKit is concatenated through a simple parent-child (the child span stores the id of the parent span) structure and each span corresponds to a function call.

 <figure markdown>
   ![OpenTracing](https://static.<<<custom_key.brand_main_domain>>>/images/datakit/datakit-opentracing.png){ width="600" }